top of page

 Stipend

-Participants in the program receive a taxable stipend of approximately $4,500.00.
+Participants in the program receive a taxable stipend of approximately $4,800.00.
 Housing and dinner on campus are supported by this program.
 Travel to/from the program is reimbursable for up to $350.00.

 Eligibility

 To be considered for this program, applicants must currently be enrolled as a freshman, sophomore, or junior with demonstrated interests in the life sciences, engineering, mathematics, statistics, or physics.
+US citizenship or permanent residency is not required, however positions for international students may be limited by funding.

 "NITMB and my experience in this summer program has given me a look at what is really being done at this mathematical-biological interface.
 It has introduced me to different ways of thinking and widened my perspective.” â€‹